MicrosoftDocs/globalization/globalization/input/korean-ime.md

 ## Type Korean text

 The Windows system tray shows which keyboard layout is currently active, for example, **ENG**.
-You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by pressing the Windows logo key + Spacebar.
+You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by selecting the Windows logo key + Spacebar.

 If you prefer, you can also change the layout by selecting the system tray icon and selecting the layout from the list.
 This method can be faster if you have more than two languages installed.

 :::image type="content" source="images/keyboard-layouts.png" alt-text="Windows 11 with several keyboard layouts installed.":::

+If multiple IME/keyboards are installed for a given language, the list and the tray icon will show a combination of language and layout.

 To type text using Hangul:

 1. Select **Korean Microsoft IME**.
 The system tray now shows **한** instead of **ENG**, and a new icon showing **A** (indicating English input mode) appears next to it.
 1. Select the **A** icon.
 The input mode changes to **가** indicating that you can now type Hangul letters.
-You can also change between Korean and English input by pressing the right Alt key.
+You can also change between Korean and English input by selecting the right Alt key.
 1. Type Korean consonants with your left hand and vowels with your right hand.
 The vowel ㅠ is an exception; ㅠ is located on the B key of the English keyboard.
 Use the Shift key to type compound consonants (Shift + Q, W, E, R, and T) and compound vowels (Shift + O and P).

 As you type, you notice that the Korean IME automatically arranges the Hangul letters into blocks representing syllables.

 ### Use the Windows On-Screen Keyboard (OSK) to learn

 The Windows OSK is a convenient way to learn which Hangul letter is assigned to which English key, and you can also use it to enter text.
-To switch the OSK on or off, press the Windows logo key + Ctrl + O. For more information, see [Use the On-Screen Keyboard (OSK) to type](https://support.microsoft.com/en-us/windows/use-the-on-screen-keyboard-osk-to-type-ecbb5e08-5b4e-d8c8-f794-81dbf896267a).
+To switch the OSK on or off, select the Windows logo key + Ctrl + O. For more information, see [Use the On-Screen Keyboard (OSK) to type](https://support.microsoft.com/en-us/windows/use-the-on-screen-keyboard-osk-to-type-ecbb5e08-5b4e-d8c8-f794-81dbf896267a).

 ## Use the right-click menu for additional options